mirah/mirah/README.txt

 Mirah is a customizable programming language featuring static types, local type inference and a heavily Ruby-inspired syntax.
-Mirah currently includes a typer/compiler backend for the JVM which can output either JVM bytecode or Java source files.
+Mirah currently includes a typer/compiler backend for the JVM which can output JVM bytecode.

 == FEATURES:

 * Ruby-like syntax
-* Compiles to .class or .java
+* Compiles to .class
 * Fast as Java
 * No runtime library